-Certifications are available for clinical microbiologists and for those who specialize in the fields of food safety and quality and pharmaceuticals and medical devices.
-They may help workers gain employment in the occupation or advance to new positions of responsibility.
 Certifications are not mandatory for the majority of work done by microbiologists.
+However, certifications are available for clinical microbiologists and for those who specialize in the fields of food safety and quality and pharmaceuticals and medical devices.
+Certification may help workers gain employment in the occupation or advance to new positions of responsibility.

 The median annual wages for microbiologists in the top industries in which they work are as follows:

 |Federal government, excluding postal service||$114,050|

 |Research and development in the physical, engineering, and life sciences||$101,680|

 |Pharmaceutical and medicine manufacturing||$72,490|

 |Colleges, universities, and professional schools; state, local, and private||$62,260|

 Most microbiologists work full time and keep regular hours.

 Job Outlook for Microbiologists[About this section] [To Top]